GameFoundry/bsf/Documentation/Manuals/Native/architecture.md

  - **BansheeFreeImgImporter** - Handles import of most popular image formats, like .png, .psd, .jpg, .bmp and similar.
 It uses the FreeImage library for reading the image files and converting them into engine's @ref bs::Texture "Texture" format.
  - **BansheeFBXImporter** - Handles import of FBX mesh files.
 Uses Autodesk FBX SDK for reading the files and converting them into engine's @ref bs::Mesh "Mesh" format.
  - **BansheeFontImporter** - Handles import of TTF and OTF font files.
 Uses FreeType for reading the font files and converting them into engine's @ref bs::Font "Font" format.
- - **BansheeSL** - Provides an implementation of the Banshee's shader language that allows you to easily define an entire pipeline state in a single file.
+ - **BansheeSL** - Provides an implementation of the bs::f shader language that allows you to easily define an entire pipeline state in a single file.
 Imports .bsl files into engine's @ref bs::Shader "Shader" format.

 ## Others ##									{#arch_others}

 ### BansheeOISInput ###							{#arch_ois}
 Handles raw mouse/keyboard/gamepad input for multiple platforms.
 All input plugins implement the @ref bs::RawInputHandler "RawInputHandler" interface.
-Uses the OIS library specifically modified for Banshee (source code available with Banshee's dependencies).
+Uses the OIS library specifically modified for bs::f (source code available with bs::f dependencies).

 ### BansheePhysX ###				{#arch_physx}
 Handles physics: rigidbodies, colliders, triggers, joints, character controller and similar.
 Implements the @ref bs::Physics "Physics" interface and any related classes (e.g. @ref bs::Rigidbody "Rigidbody", @ref bs::Collider "Collider").
 Uses NVIDIA PhysX as the backend.